|

 shortest_path_length | (source, target, "weight") | double | Weighted shortest-path length through the built-in edge weight.
 The string "weight" is a compatibility name for the built-in weight property, not an arbitrary custom key. | auto d = G.shortest_path_length(0, 3, "weight"); |

-dijkstra_path | (source, target) | std::vector<NodeID> | Direct Dijkstra source-target path wrapper. | auto p = G.dijkstra_path(0, 3); |
+dijkstra_path | (source, target) | std::vector<NodeID> | Direct Dijkstra source-target path wrapper with guarded path reconstruction. | auto p = G.dijkstra_path(0, 3); |

 dijkstra_path | (source, target, "weight") | std::vector<NodeID> | Same as above; explicit "weight" overload for compatibility-shaped usage around the built-in edge weight. | auto p = G.dijkstra_path(0, 3, "weight"); |